Boot-Error/Sentience/content/technicalevents/roborace.md

 Race that fast......time becomes slower....

-Get to the blocks,run your race, stay relaxed,if you run your race ,you will win.
+Get to the blocks, run your race, stay relaxed, if you run your race, you will win.

+## Event Criteria

+- Team size: 2-3
+- Robot Dimensions: 30cms * 30cms * 25cms
+- Robot Weight: 1.5kg

 ## Rules
 1. One bot will race at a time.